deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="windows">Windows</a>

 * Install [Git](https://windows.github.com/).
 Click on the Git Shell alias.
-Follow the instructions at the top of the page for all OS to "git clone" the code repository of Deeplearning4j and ND4J.
+Within that shell, enter the commands at the top of this page (under "all OS") to git clone the code repositories of Deeplearning4j and ND4J.

 * Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).